makwojwwa/Dynatrace_GDA/Dynatrace Log Management and Analytics Tutorial.md

 - metric
 - dashboard
 ---
-Dynatrace Log Management and Analytics Tutorial<!-- omit in toc -->
+Dynatrace Log Management and Analytics – DQL query tutorial<!-- omit in toc -->
 =
+# Introduction
-The purpose of this short tutorial is to present example new capabilities offered by Log Management and Analytics, the latest Dynatrace log solution powered by [Grail](https://www.dynatrace.com/support/help/platform/grail).
-The use case described below will help you learn how to retrieve the required data from the available logs, how to create a metric based on these data, and how to present the selected results on a Dynatrace dashboard.
+The purpose of this short tutorial is to present examples of new capabilities offered by Log Management and Analytics, the latest Dynatrace log solution powered by [Grail](https://www.dynatrace.com/support/help/platform/grail).
+The use case described below will help you learn how to write DQL queries to retrieve the required data from the available logs, how to present the generated results on a Dynatrace dashboard, and how to create a metric based on a query.

 # Use case
 Let's suppose that you have logs which contain various statuses.
-You would like to check what kind of statuses there are in the logs, how many of them in each category, and possibly to calculate a percentage of one status category in all relevant logs.
+You'd like to check what kind of statuses there are in the logs, how many of them in each category, and possibly to calculate a percentage of one status category in all relevant logs.

-# Extracting data from logs
+## Extracting data from logs
-## Accessing logs
+### Accessing logs
 First of all, you should actually see the available logs.
 To do this:
 1. Go to the Dynatrace menu.
 2. Click **Observe and Explore**.
 3. Click **Logs**.

-Now you are supposed to write a query to access the logs and view the information.
+Now you need to write a query to access the logs and view the information.
 There are two query modes: **Simple** and **Advanced**.
 Because for now you don't know exactly what you'll be looking for, you should select the **Advanced** mode.
 In this mode, you'll write queries manually with the use of the **Dynatrace Query Language**.
 Learn more about the syntax and other details of this language in [DQL language reference](https://www.dynatrace.com/support/help/platform/grail/dynatrace-query-language/dql-reference).

-## Writing a simple query
+### Writing a simple query
 The first command you should use is ```fetch```.
 It serves for loading the resources, which in this case are logs.
-1. Write ```fetch```.
+1. Write ```fetch logs```.
-2. Enter a space.
-3. Write ```logs```.
-4. Click **Run query**.
+2. Click **Run query**.

 ![Fetch logs command](Images/screenshot01_fetch_logs.jpg "Fetch logs command")

-This way you'll see all the available logs in the form a table.
-If you click on any item in the table, a panel will appear on the right side of the screen, presenting various pieces of information contained in the selected log.
+This way you'll see all the available logs in the form of a table.
+If you click any item in the table, a panel will appear on the right side of the screen, presenting various pieces of information contained in the selected log.

 Do you want to narrow down the timeframe of the logs?
 Simply extend your initial command by writing the example code presented in the screenshot below: